-The forest, wood and paper products industry is one of Australia's largest manufacturing industries with an annual turnover of approximately \$20 billion.
+The forest, wood and paper products industry is one of Australia's largest manufacturing industries with an annual turnover of approximately \$22 billion.
 Around 120,000 people are directly employed along the industry value chain with a further 200,000 jobs supported through flow-on economic activity.

-Each year our industry produces around 12.5 million m3 of logs, 4.8 million m3 of sawn timber, 1.5 million m3 of wood-based panels, and more than 3 million tonnes of paper and paperboard products.
-Australia has an overall trade deficit in wood and paper products of approximately \$2.2 billion per annum (2014/2015).
-Exports from Australia are predominately raw wood fibre (woodchip and logs) or recycled wood fibre (recovered paper) and conversely imports to Australia are predominately highly processed or manufactured wood and paper products.
+Each year our industry produces around 5.1 million m3 of sawn timber, 1.7 million m3 of wood-based panels, and more than 3.2 million tonnes of paper and paperboard products.
+Australia has an overall trade deficit in wood and paper products of approximately \$2.4 billion per annum (2015/2016).
+Exports from Australia include finished wood and paper products, raw wood fibre (woodchip and logs) and recycled wood fibre (recovered paper) and conversely imports to Australia are predominately highly processed or manufactured wood and paper products.